Clarkszw/aiida-core/docs/source/intro/run_docker.rst

    .. grid-item-card:: Persist data across different containers

-      If you stop the container and start it again, any data you created will persist.
+      If you stop the container (`docker stop` or simply `Ctrl+D` from container) and start it again, any data you created will persist.

       .. code-block:: console

-         $ docker stop aiida-container
-         $ docker start aiida-container
+         $ docker start -i aiida-container

       However, if you remove the container, **all data will be removed as well**.